OsaidAlhomedy/eBanky/README.md

 #### How to use the eBanking application

 1. Log in using these credentials
-   - email : demo@demo.com
+   - email : aseed@demo.com
-   - password : demoP@ssW0rd123
+   - password : 12345678
 2. You can check your cumulative balance to the top right
-3. You can check all your previous transaction in the screen and you can also filter them by providing a filtering criteria
+3. You can check all your previous transaction in the screen
 4. Log out of your account

 ---